casualcore/casual/middleware/administration/documentation/api.md

-# API definitions of all the administration services casual have
+# API definitions of all the administration services casual has

 ## Describe services
 To describe a casaul-sf-service just use the following command: